hs-duesseldorf/se2rest/README.md

 ![insertvboxid](images/eclipse31_insert_id.png)

 ### 4.2.14.
-Finale module-info.java version
+DO NOT FORGET: Final module-info.java version

-Finally correct ```module-info.java``` to the following, to correctly export and import the packages and modules
+Finally correct ```module-info.java``` to the following, to correctly export and import the packages and modules, otherwise you will not get rid of the many missing imports in various classes:

 ```java
 module org.hsd.inflab.se2fxclient {